mossbutter/IMG2TXT/README.md

 Run the script and the text will display in your terminal, and in your **output.txt** file.

 ### Tips:
+- you will have to change the image directory everytime you want to read a new image
 - this is still in active development
 - the text will overwrite itself in **output.txt**
 - works better with larger resolution images